 We incur transmission parity expense or receive transmission parity revenue for use of the ITS and related transmission interfaces.
 We receive revenues from the other ITS Owners to the extent our percentage of investment in the ITS exceeds our percentage use of the ITS.
 We incur transmission parity expense if our percentage use of the system exceeds our percentage investment therein.
 In general, the Member Systems are growing at a faster rate than the other ITS Owners.
-For the year ended December 31, 2018, we incurred parity expense of \$16.5 million.
+For the year ended December 31, 2019, we incurred parity expense of \$20 million.

 We have agreements with Oglethorpe and GSOC for certain administrative, general and control center operations services.
 (See Note 9 in "Notes to Financial Statements" for further discussion.)
-For the year ended December 31, 2018, we paid Oglethorpe and GSOC \$4.1 million and \$34.0 million, respectively.
+For the year ended December 31, 2019, we paid Oglethorpe and GSOC \$4.3 million and \$35.8 million for these services, respectively.

 We have four contracts with Georgia Power covering certain operation services, maintenance services, spare parts and equipment requirements, and planning services.
 Either party may cancel one or more of these contracts upon two years' notice.
-As of December 31, 2018, neither party had issued a cancellation notice.
+As of December 31, 2019, neither party had issued a cancellation notice.
 Our purchases and uses of the services offered under the contracts are optional.
 However, each contract is subject to a minimum annual payment.
 Future charges are tied to escalation factors based on Bureau of Labor statistics indices and changes to our ownership percentage in the ITS.

-In January 2019, we entered into a ten-and-a-half-month contract for construction services to be provided during 2019, with the option to extend two additional years.
-The contract has a guaranteed minimum amount of approximately \$977,200.
-For 2020 and beyond, no guaranteed minimum payments are currently required under this contract.
+In January 2019, we entered into a ten-and-a-half-month contract with Aubrey Silvey for construction services with an option to extend two additional years and a guaranteed minimum payment of approximately \$977,000.
+In December 2019, we exercised the option to extend the contract for an additional year.
+For 2020, the guaranteed minimum amount is approximately \$2.3 million for two substation construction crews.
+For 2021, no guaranteed minimum payments are required under this contract.

-- 18 Selected Financial Data 19 Management's Discussion and Analysis of Financial Condition and Results of Operations - 36 Statements of Revenues and Expenses 36 Statements of Patronage Capital and Membership Fees 37 Balance Sheets 39 Statements of Capitalization - 40 Statements of Cash Flows 41 Notes to Financial Statements 51 Report of Management 52 Report of Independent Auditors
+20 Selected Financial Data 21 Management's Discussion and Analysis of Financial Condition and Results of Operations

+38 Statements of Revenues and Expenses 38 Statements of Patronage Capital and Membership Fees 39 Balance Sheets 41 Statements of Capitalization

+42 Statements of Cash Flows 43 Notes to Financial Statements 53 Report of Management

-In January 2019, we entered into a three-year contract, commencing 2019 with a 2021 expiration date, for maintenance services provided annually.
-The contract was written for time and materials with no guaranteed minimum contract amount.
+In 2019, we entered into a three-year contract with Pike Electric for maintenance services.
+The contract was written for time and material with no guaranteed minimum payment required.

-The upper table on the right reflects, as of December 31, 2018, our contractual obligations for the periods indicated.
+The upper table on the right reflects, as of December 31, 2019, our contractual obligations for the periods indicated.
 These are known commitments for future expenditures.
 The amount of other expenses we expect to incur that are unknown at this time, such as parity expense, are not included.